Malleable C2 Profiles and You

 # Obfuscate the permissions and content of our post-ex

-DLLs set smartinject "[true|false]";
+set smartinject "[true|false]";

 # Directs Beacon to embed key function pointers (ex)